dustinknopoff/bashdoc/README.md

 ## BashDoc

-A tool for generating documentation/help menu for user defined bash //!functions.
+A tool for generating documentation/help menu for user defined bash functions.

 ### Syntax